 I watched the conversation around the question of attracting memberships as a team member of Permaculture Australia, the only NGO other than the Permaculture Research Institute with a national reach into the permaculture milieu in Australia.
 National reach, yes, but only to those motivated to join.
 The organisation has not found the hook to catch the thousands who have done a Permaculture Design Course.
 The Australian City Farms & Community Gardens Network faces a similar challenge in attracting community garden members.
 Permaculture Australia attracts a limited number of memberships for altruistic reasons and a low level of funds through tithes, especially for their Permafund tax-deductible small grants scheme.
 Altruism, though, is a small pool soon emptied.

 One reason national permaculture organisations find difficulty in attracting and keeping members is because they appear nebulous.
-Unless they have some clearly-defined end point or a focus on a single objective achievable over the short to medium term, or a tangible product of some kind, they can appear remote from the needs of individuals.
+Unless they have some clearly-defined end point for their work or a focus on a single objective achievable over the short to medium term, or a tangible product of some kind, they can appear remote from the needs of individuals.
 They also face difficulty because the primary allegiance within the permaculture milieu in Australia is to local and regional associations rather than national entities.
-People will join a local group because it offers useful tangibles like learning, in-person as well as online association with like-minded people living locally and local actions .
-These embody the idea of permaculture practice.
+People will join a local group because it offers useful tangibles like learning, in-person as well as online association with like-minded people living locally, and local actions .
+These physically embody the idea of permaculture practice.

 Unlike local permaculture associations that offer participation in workshops and projects and attract membership with their offer of learning new skills, learning about permaculture and meeting like-minded people, Permaculture Australia and the Australian City Farms & Community Gardens Network offer nothing of the kind.
 They have to sell membership on the idea of themselves.
 They have no physical product to offer although Permaculture Australia does offer access to the national training scheme, Accredited Permaculture Training.
 How large the pool of potential members attractable on this basis might be remains unknown, but is certainly limited.

-The key question that should be asked by Permaculture Australia as well as by the Australian City Farms & Community Gardens Network when it comes to attracting members is this: what can we offer as incentive for membership that is within our capacity to deliver?
+The key question that might be asked by Permaculture Australia as well as by the Australian City Farms & Community Gardens Network when it comes to attracting members is this: what can we offer as incentive for membership that is within our capacity to deliver?

 There are answers to that but those with real potential require a lot of work by volunteers.
 That is not to say they cannot be done.
 They can.
-But it would take volunteer time and energy, and those properties are in short supply.
+But it would take volunteer time and energy and those properties are in short supply.

 Where are the answers?

 I went in search of answers to the question of what voluntary organisations can offer that, in the age of free, would attract more members, increase participation and produce something saleable as a fundraiser.
-I ended up with a book I read some time ago by online systems pioneer, Kevin Kelly.
+I ended up with a book I read some time ago by online systems and technology culture pioneer, Kevin Kelly.